 Quality Training Classes at Less Cost

 Depending on which version you choose, you can go to class once or twice a week.
 Unlike more structured classes (such as the typical "six-week class"), if you miss a class for whatever reason, you do not need to make it up.
 Instead, we simply pick up where we left off last time your canine companion was at the Gym.
-Each class is limited to five dogs.
+Each class is limited to four dogs.
 That way I can ensure one-on-one quality time with all the students.

 Option to Rotate Dogs